Freight Shipping from Tacoma to Phoenix

 How much does it cost to ship freight from Tacoma to Phoenix?

-Full truckload (FTL) rates from Tacoma, WA to Phoenix, AZ currently range from $3,066-$3,779 for a standard dry van load over the 1,426-mile route.
+Full truckload (FTL) rates from Tacoma, WA to Phoenix, AZ currently range $3,066-$3,779 (roughly $2.16-$2.65 per mile over 1,426 miles).
 LTL shipments typically cost $984-$1,612 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tacoma to Phoenix?